microsoftgraph/microsoft-graph-docs.pt-BR/concepts/known-issues.md

 ### <a name="policy"></a>Política

-O uso do Microsoft Graph para criar e nomear um grupo do Office 365 ultrapassa qualquer política de grupo do Office 365 que seja configurada pelo Outlook Web App.
+O uso do Microsoft Graph para criar e nomear um grupo do Microsoft 365 ignora qualquer política de grupo do Microsoft 365 configurada por meio do Outlook Web App.

 ### <a name="setting-the-allowexternalsenders-property"></a>Definir a propriedade allowExternalSenders